 Best Ramen at Tanjong Pagar: Ultimate Guide to Singapore’s Premier Ramen District

 Tanjong Pagar is Singapore’s ramen hotspot, boasting the highest concentration of quality ramen shops in the city.
-By day, it’s a bustling CBD; by night, a vibrant food destination where the rich aroma of simmered broths draws long queues of locals and tourists alike.
+By day, it’s a bustling CBD; by night, it transforms into a vibrant food destination where the rich aroma of simmered broths draws long queues of locals and tourists alike.

 Top Ramen Restaurants in Tanjong Pagar